yousefalatari/ma1sd/docs/threepids/session/session.md

 Identity server that received the request.
 This is usually done by means of a URL to visit for email or a short number received by SMS for phone numbers.

-mxisd use two components for this:
+ma1sd use two components for this:
 - Generator which produces the message to be sent with the necessary information the user needs to validate their session.
 - Connector which actually send the notification (e.g. SMTP for email).